prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info

-If you'd like to run your execution client on the **Ropsten** test network, replace `goerli` with `ropsten` in the Testnet guidance below.
-This is required if you'd like to run a beacon node on the **Bopsten** test network.
+If you'd like to run your execution client on the **Ropsten** execution-layer test network, replace `goerli` with `ropsten` in the Testnet guidance below.
+This is required if you'd like to run a beacon node on the **Ropsten** consensus-layer test network, commonly referred to as **Bopsten**.

 :::